 When you are planning to go away to college, one of the most daunting things can be facing student debt.
-For a lot of young people, student loans are necessary to pay for tuition and to allow them to cover their living expenses while they are students.
-While this does mean that getting a higher education and a better set of career prospects is possible for people who couldn’t otherwise afford it, it does also mean that it is important to understand the financial commitment involved as soon as you are old enough to be thinking about university.
+For many people, student loans pay for tuition and cover their living expenses while they are students.
+This means that those who couldn’t afford it otherwise can get a higher education.
+It also means understanding the financial commitment involved as soon as you are old enough to be thinking about university.

 What is Student Loan Refinancing?

 In the US, student loan repayments normally begin as soon as you finish your education, and for many people, this can be very difficult at first, particularly when on an entry-level salary or when trying to set yourself up for working life.
 One option that can make things easier is student loan refinancing, which is where you take out a new loan that pays off your student debt and gives you a new repayment plan that may end up being cheaper long term or maybe more suitable to your immediate financial situation.
 You can find out more about how refinancing student loans works in practice here.

 Of course, just knowing that this may be an option for you in the future if you incur student debt at college isn’t enough—as with any other financial product student debt refinancing loans are not available to everybody, and you’ll have to meet certain criteria to take advantage of them.

 Income and Credit History

 In many cases, you will need to prove you have a stable income.
 You need to afford the repayments on the new loan you would be using to refinance your student debt.
 This will mean you’ll need verifiable employment.
 What is asked for will vary.
 In some cases, you will need to prove you have had an income for a while.
 In others, even a job offer letter you are accepting will suffice.